ncasiraghi/generate_xclone_inputs/README.md

 8	120571	120666
 8	121052	121189
 ```
+> The `unit` file can have more than 3 columns, however only the first 3 will be considered, all others will be ignored.

 ### [`phased_snps`] SNPs with phasing information
 A **VCF** file listing SNPs of interest annotated with phasing information specified as `0|1` or `1|0`.